DonkeyPi/dpi_node/README.md

 ```

 Nodes are composed of:

-- ID -> any term
+- ID -> Any term.
-- Handler -> either an atom or a function/1 that receives props as map
+- Handler -> Either an atom or a function/1 that receives props as map.
-- Properties -> keyword
+- Properties -> A keyword of properties.
-- Children nodes -> nested
+- Children -> Nested nodes.

-# Roadmap

-- [ ] Diffing required?
+Other considerations:

+- Upon evaluation of a function handler generated nodes are integrated into the parent children with a composite id {funct_id, node_id}.
+- Function handlers can generate any number of nodes including zero.
+- Root functions (the ones passed to Ash.Node.Builder.build) must generate a single node.